ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ### Witness location
 {: #mcv_ordering-location-witness}

 From the multizone region, select the availability zone of the witness site.
-The remaining management and vSAN stretched resource clusters are placed in the remaining availability zones.
+The remaining management and vSAN™ stretched resource clusters are placed in the remaining availability zones.
 The witness site in a vSAN stretched cluster acts as the arbitrator to determine placement in the event of a loss of connectivity or failure of an availability zone.
 This witness is considered the third fault domain in the stretched cluster architecture.

-### Management and resource location
+### Consolidated cluster location
-{: #mcv_ordering-location-mgmt-resource}
+{: #mcv_ordering-location-concolidated-cluster}

 The remaining availability zones are where the resource and management cluster components are placed.